Melbourne Grammar School

-Melbourne Grammar School is an Australian private Anglican day and boarding school.
+The Melbourne Grammar School is an Australian private Anglican day and boarding school.
 It comprises a co-educational preparatory school from Prep to Year 6 and a middle school and senior school for boys from Years 7 to 12.
 The three campuses are Grimwade House (Prep to Year 6) in Caulfield, Wadhurst (Years 7 and 8) and Senior School (Years 9 to 12), both in the suburb of South Yarra.

 Founded on 7 April 1858 as the Melbourne Church of England Grammar School, the school currently caters for approximately 1,900 students from Prep to Year 12, including 120 boarders from Years 7 to 12.

-Melbourne Grammar is affiliated with the Association of Heads of Independent Schools of Australia (AHISA), the Independent Primary School Heads of Australia (IPSHA), the Australian Boarding Schools' Association (ABSA), the Association of Independent Schools of Victoria (AISV), and is a founding member of the historic Associated Public Schools of Victoria (APS).
-The school is also a member of the G30 Schools Group, and officially a partner school with Waseda University and its affiliates in Japan.
+Melbourne Grammar is a founding member of the historic Associated Public Schools of Victoria (APS) and is affiliated with the Association of Heads of Independent Schools of Australia (AHISA), the Independent Primary School Heads of Australia (IPSHA), the Australian Boarding Schools' Association (ABSA), and the Association of Independent Schools of Victoria (AISV); and is a member of the G30 Schools Group, and a partner school with Waseda University and its affiliates in Japan.

-Three of Australia's former prime ministers - Deakin, Bruce and Fraser - were educated at Melbourne Grammar School.
+Grammar has educated three Australian prime ministersAlfred Deakin, Stanley Melbourne Bruce, and Malcolm Fraser.